zlatnivjetar/Projects/README.md

-# Projects
+# Practice projects
-Simple projects that showcase my versatility as a developer.
+Simple projects I did for practice to improve my knowledge and versatility as a developer.